 10.1.1 Following the engine assembly, install the engine on the stand and connect the engine to the stand support system.

-10.1.
-Carry out break-in as described in Annex A12.
+10.1.2 Carry out the engine break-in as described in Annex A12.

-10.1..1 Shutdown During Break-in—If a shutdown occurs during the break-in, resume the break-in from the point at which the shutdown occurred.
+10.1.2.1 Shutdown During Break-in—If a shutdown occurs during the break-in, resume the break-in from the point at which the shutdown occurred.
 Record such an occurrence in Other Comments on the appropriate report form.